In-depth information on bullying in the workplace

 But bullying isn't just about individuals.
 As this website shows - it arises out of organisational systems, from cultures and structures, from group behaviour, and from interpersonal relationships too.

-In the workplace, and elsewhere in schools, homes, and society, unrealistic expectations, vacuums of support, inconsistencies between resources and demands, lack of trust, insecurity, envy, and shame etc. - all generate the potential for bullying.
+In the workplace, and elsewhere in schools, homes, and society, a wide range of factors such as unrealistic expectations, vacuums of support, inconsistencies between resources and demands, lack of trust, insecurity, envy, and shame etc generate the potential for bullying.

 For further insights go to 'An Introduction to the Psychodynamics of Workplace Bullying' by Sheila White www.karnacbooks.com This is a handbook for HR managers, counsellors, mediators, academics and others wanting to learn more about the systemic and deeper dynamics of bullying.

 'A long awaited reconceptualisation of workplace bullying'.
 'It takes the reader on a fascinating journey beneath the surface, discovering the unconscious developmental phases in the relationship between bully and victim with its complex psychic dynamics'.